 The chart below shows the grade point averages required in order to avoid suspension.

-* SEMESTER REPRIEVE: Regardless of the USC GPA, a student may continue on probation and avoid suspension if the semester point average is 2.50 or greater
+* SEMESTER REPRIEVE: Regardless of the Total Institutional GPA, a student may continue on probation and avoid suspension if the Current Term point average is 2.50 or greater

 First-Year Students on Academic Probation